owencmiller/blog/_posts/2018-04-10-slack-sentiment.md

 of a particular Slack channel.

 # The Project
-The Sentiment Analysis tool for Slack is a User Bot that can be added to Slack channels to measure the sentiment within the channel.
+The Sentiment Analysis tool for Slack is a User Bot that can be added to Slack public channels to measure the sentiment within the channel.
 Written in Python, the program initially connects to the Slack using the Real-Time Messaging API and waits until a user @'s the bot.
 This sends the user's message to the progarm, which then interprets the request and uses the Slack WebAPI to return an analysis of the requested information.
+The analysis is done through the nltk library using the SentimentIntesityAnalyzer.